voidumbrella/TranslaRim/README.md

 Using [Android Debug Bridge](https://developer.android.com/tools/releases/platform-tools) command line tools to push the files is a possibility.
 If terminals are too scary for you, [ADB Explorer](https://github.com/Alex4SSB/ADB-Explorer) offers a graphical interface for ADB.

-Some people on the Internet report that [Shizuku](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api) is an app that can help you get access without connecting to a separate computer.
-Have not tried this myself and you'd need to do your own research on that.
+I've also had success with FV File Manager which seems to work without any hassle.

 Once you figure out a way to write to this folder through your method of choice:
-1. Download the latest `patched_kr.client` file from [Github Releases](https://github.com/voidumbrella/TranslaRim/releases)
+1. Download the latest files from [Github Releases](https://github.com/voidumbrella/TranslaRim/releases)
 2. Locate the `Android/data/com.epidgames.trickcalrevive/files/Packages/tables` folder.
 3. (Optional) Make a backup of any files you are replacing below.
-4. Overwrite the `kr.client` file with the patched version you downloaded.
+4. Overwrite any files with patched versions you downloaded.

 If the patch somehow breaks the game, the game will still boot but hang on the initial splash screen.
 You can then redownload all the data files from the upper right button.